Get Matched With Online Colleges

 Step 1: Earn Your Bachelor's Degrees

-Although you aren't required to take a pre-dentistry Bachelor’s degree it will give you all the prerequisite courses and give you an edge upon entering dental school.
-If you're not enrolling in a pre-dentistry major you should include biochemistry, anatomy, physical chemistry, and physiology in your coursework in order to meet the dental school prerequisites.
+If you want to become a dental hygienist, there are specific programs that you can complete in college that will get you there.
+However, this is not a good option for those who want to become full dentists.
+A dentist needs a medical degree, so you'll want to start with a specialized pre-dental bachelor's or a degree focused on biology or chemistry.
+Although you aren't required to take a pre-dentistry bachelor’s degree, it will give you all the prerequisite courses and give you an edge when you apply for dental school.
+If you're not enrolling in a pre-dentistry major you should include biochemistry, anatomy, physical chemistry, and physiology in your coursework to meet dental school prerequisites.
 You should also maintain a GPA of at least 3.5 to assure you meet the standards for dental school admission.

 Step 2: Pass the Dental Admission Test

-You must take and pass the Dental Admission Test (DAT) in order to be accepted into a dental school.
+You must take and pass the Dental Admission Test (DAT) to be accepted into a specialized school.
 The DAT will assess your scientific and academic knowledge and is the biggest factor in dental school admittance.
 Your college GPA, letters of recommendation, and interviews will complete your admission requirements.
-The DAT is a scale-scored test from one to 30 and you must score a minimum of 17 in order to meet most school requirements.
+Each school may have its own minimum score requirements.

 Step 3: Complete Dental School Training